 The implant is a soft piece of plastic that's put in under the skin of the arm.

-It contains one hormone (a progestogen), which is very similar to one of women's own hormones.
+It contains one hormone (a progestogen), which is very similar to one of the body's own hormones.

 It lasts for 3 years, but can be taken out at any time.